diarmaid-mcmanus/site/content/blog/tpotce-setup.md

 After looking through some dashboards other than Cowrie, I've decided I want to correlate all the activity my honeypot sees from each IP address.
 Especially with the traditional Mirai loader, a multiple server architecture is needed to facilitate fast spreading.
 I'm curious to see what other bad activity these IPs participate in, and how this activity is spread over time.
 Then, enrich this with data from [GreyNoise](https://www.greynoise.io/), Shodan, and other platforms.

 I also want to take the downloads and uploaded files and run yara rules against them to start IDing samples, upload them to VirusTotal, and detonate them in a sandbox.
 This could be used to enrich the IP data, including possibly clustering by c2, or at least extracting the c2.
 Logstash has plenty of [output plugins](https://www.elastic.co/guide/en/logstash/current/output-plugins.html) to make this pretty simple.
-However, I'm not sure how to integrate this into the TPotCE ecosystem yet.
+However, I'm not sure how to integrate this into the TPot ecosystem yet.

 Once I've done with that, I'm also interested in making my own honeypots.
-I must look into wordpot2 some, and dionaea to emulate http(s?) servers.
+I must look into wordpot2 some, and dionaea honeypot to emulate web servers.
 I'd like to proxy any request that comes into certain paths on my other sites, such as /wp-admin/, to my honeypot.
 Ideally, this would happen with nginx configuration.
 I also need to set up proper TLS on my honeypot admin interface via letsencrypt.

 Within about 20 hours, I had gained the honeypot tag in shodan.